Benjamintdk/DSAI-Project/README.md

 ## Results interpretation and Future Work

-We run evaluation on our test set to see how our model might perform in real life.

 We interpret the results and provide recommendations/suggestions for how we could further improve the results.
+This is done by separating the sections for targeted improvement into data, model, loss function and problem reformulation.

+## Individual Contributions

+Ying Cheng: Cleaning, Preprocessing & Extraction
+Mitchell: Exploratory Data Analysis and Visualization
+Benjamin: Modelling, Training and Evaluation